 The self-employed are also somewhat more likely to work part-time or part-year than employees (Table 5).
-Being one's own boss may allow some of the self-employed greater flexibility in setting a part-time work schedule; others of the self-employed may face inadequate demand to support full-time work.
+Being one's own boss may allow some of the self-employed greater flexibility in setting a parttime work schedule; others of the self-employed may face inadequate demand to support full-time work.

-As the economy deteriorated between 1988 and 1992, the fraction of the self-employed who worked less than the full year (fewer than 50 weeks of employment) rose noticeably.
-When examining descriptive data such as these, it is important to keep in mind that two factors are at work in the changclasses except the largest.
+As the economy deteriorated between 1988 and 1992, the fraction of the self-employed who worked less than the full year (fewer than 50 weeks of employment) rose noticeably.10 When examining descriptive data such as these, it is important to keep in mind that two factors are at work in the changing characteristics of the self-employed: (1) changes in the characteristics of individuals who were selfemployed throughout the period and (2) differences between the characteristics of those joining the ranks of the self-employed during the period and the initial group.
+As a case in point, Table 5 indicates that the rise in the fraction of the self-employed working part-year or part-time was not attributable to declines in the number of self-employed individuals working full-time or full-year, but rather was classes except the largest.
 Furthermore, a sizable part of this difference in average size of firm between the self-employed and employees must be attributable to the fact that, by definition, it is not possible to have more than one or several (if partners) self-employed persons working in any one firm, with all the remaining workers being counted as employees.